 Penn State Clinical and Translational Science Institute supports funding opportunities throughout the year and shares information on other University funding available to investigators.

-The Institute and the College of Medicine’s Research Concierge Service work together to provide a variety of information on creating successful grant proposals.
+The Institute and the College of Medicine’s Research Development office work together to provide a variety of information on creating successful grant proposals.

 Jump to topic

-Penn State Clinical and Translational Science Institute administers or assists with several internal grant programs, including Bridges to Translation, Community-Engaged Research Core Faculty Fellowships and Penn State Pathway to Partnerships (P3).
+Penn State Clinical and Translational Science Institute administers or assists with several internal grant programs, including Bridges to Translation and Community-Engaged Research Core Faculty Fellowships.

 Institute funding opportunities are listed here.